MarkFzp/mobile-aloha/README.md

     source /opt/ros/noetic/setup.sh && source ~/interbotix_ws/devel/setup.sh
     roslaunch aloha 4arms_teleop.launch

-If no error message is showing up, the computer should be successfully connected to all 4 cameras and all 4 robots.
+If no error message is showing up, the computer should be successfully connected to all 3 cameras, all 4 robot arms and the robot base.

 #### Trouble shooting
 - Make sure Dynamixel Wizard is disconnected, and no app is using webcam's stream.
 It will prevent ROS from connecting to